 - Any member from Product, Engineering, or Support may request a synchronous review.

 - Responsible for providing necessary business context around the deal.

 Because CEs work directly with Sourcegraph users in the course of assessing the technical fit of the product for a prospective customer, they will likely receive feedback about the product and identify product gaps which might potentially block adoption.
 All such feedback should be shared with the Product Team.

 It is important to distinguish all customer feedback CEs receive from what would be considered a product gap.
-A product gap would be some feedback a CE collects from a prospect during the initial sales cycle, or from an existing customer, that could be within the expected scope of work for the Product and Engineering team.
+A product gap would be some feedback a CE collects from a prospect during the initial sales cycle, or from an existing customer, that could be within the expected scope of work for Engineering.
 This especially pertains to either new feature requests or enhancements to existing features that could likely be incorporated into our roadmap.
 In contrast, a product feature or functionality that does not perform as documented might be a bug and should be handled through Product Support.

 All feedback and product gaps identified by CEs must be registered as a Product Gap in Salesforce with the appropriate taxonomy and documented impact.
 The Sourcegraph Handbook outlines how to document Product Gaps appropriately.